-CABE Space asked Helen (who co-ordinated the project) and Matthew Carmona (from University College London) to bring together evidence from research about green and open spaces which highlights the benefits such spaces provide for people´s lives.
-The publication is available on the CABE web site.
+CABE Space asked me (who co-ordinated the project) and Matthew Carmona (from University College London) to bring together evidence from research about green and open spaces which highlights the benefits such spaces provide for people´s lives.
+The publication is available on the CABE website.

 Improving Urban Parks, Play Areas and Green Spaces, (2002 - 2004)

 I was a lead member of the team who undertook this research for the Office of the Deputy Prime Minister and which fed into the Urban Green Spaces Taskforce.
 I specifically led on the strand of research relating to users of the spaces and this work included a variety of focus groups with under-represented users.
 The publication is available on the web site of the Department for Communities and Local Government.

 Breaking the downward spiral: current trends and future responses of children to their town centres (1994 – 1995) and Facing the future: towards a greater understanding of children and their urban environments, (1995 – 1996)